Large Pelagics Tag Recapture Reporting

 Shark Tagging

-The Southern California Bight is an important habitat and pupping ground for various pelagic shark species.
-The researchers at the Southwest Fisheries Science Center conducts annual research cruises in which thresher sharks (Alopias spp.), shortfin mako sharks (Isurus oxyrinchus), and blue sharks (Prionace glauca) are tagged with satellite tags and conventional spaghetti tags to observe their abundance, distribution, movement, and growth.
-The vertebrae of the tagged sharks are injected with oxytetracycline, a fluorescent marker that provides a reference point in age and growth studies.
+The Southern California Bight is a foraging habitat and nursery ground for various pelagic shark species.
+Researchers at the Southwest Fisheries Science Center have conducted research cruises in which thresher sharks (Alopias spp.), shortfin mako sharks (Isurus oxyrinchus), and blue sharks (Prionace glauca) were tagged with satellite tags and conventional tags.
+Additional efforts have focused on tagging basking sharks.
+The satellite tags allow us to characterize their species specific distributions, behaviors, movements, and essential habitat.

 Tuna Tagging

-Since the 1970s, the Southwest Fisheries Science Center has collaborated with the American Fishermen's Research Foundation in tagging studies of north Pacific albacore (Thunnus alalunga).
-Through these studies we have learned that juvenile albacore (2 to years of age) make trans-Pacific migrations in their younger years between Japan and the West coast of North America.
+Since the 1970s, the Southwest Fisheries Science Center has collaborated with the American Fishermen's Research Foundation in tagging studies of North Pacific albacore (Thunnus alalunga).
+Through these studies we have learned that juvenile albacore (2 to years of age) can make trans-Pacific migrations, swimming between Japan and the West Coast of North America.

-To date over 24,000 albacore have been tagged with conventional dart tags and 1,245 of these have been recovered.
 A $500 reward is offered for the return of an albacore tagged with an archival tags to the Southwest Fisheries Science Center.
-An anchor worm parasite is often mistaken for these tags, so view a comparison of the tags and parasite to see the differences.

 Reporting Recaptured Tagged Sharks, Billfish, or Tuna

-If you capture a billfish, shark, or tuna tagged with a Southwest Fisheries Science Center tag, an reward (see below) is offered in exchange for the recapture information and retrieved tag:
+If you capture a billfish, shark, or tuna tagged with a Southwest Fisheries Science Center tag, a reward (see below) is offered in exchange for the recapture information,and the tag number.
+For sharks injected with oxytetracycline the vertebrae must be included:

 - Tag number and angler name (The tag number is indicated by "A0######", i.e. "A089287")